kckenneth/HackerNews/DataAnalytics.md

 | mikeash      |      17968 |
 +--------------+------------+
 ```
-The user who
+The user named 'tptacek' commented 45,249 posts, which is the highest posts in our data analysis.

 # Summary
 There are 17,108,307 news and 524,637 users on HackerNews.
-The
+The user named 'tptacek' commented 45,249 posts, which is the highest posts in our data analysis.